N11K6/Speech_DeNoiser_AE/README.md

   *The sound files for the above spectrograms can be found in the "audio_files" directory as "test_clean.wav", "test_noisy.wav" and "test_denoised.wav".*

   Overall, the autoencoder-based denoiser appears adequate in its task, especially considering its simplicity.
-Further development would increase the size of the training dataset, and it is expected that a more advanced architecture could then be utilized to improve performance.
-In particular, aspects in the reconstruction such as managing to predict features that are otherwise completely drowned by noise would benefit from a larger dataset, as well as a more diverse implementaion of noise addition to the clean samples.
+Further development could begin from expansion of the training dataset, using more files, and a more diverse implementation of noise to the clean samples (different "colors" of noise, other recordings superimposed).
+Given this, the actual capabilities of more advanced Autoencoder architectures could be taken advantage of.

 ## Flask API